 Make new friends

 A great thing about travelling alone is that it encourages you to reach out to other travellers and the local community.
-Some excellent pathways to make new connections when you feel the need for company are places like common spaces at youth hostels, guided tours, and social media sites dedicated to travellers.
+Some excellent pathways to make new connections when you feel the need for company are places like common spaces at youth hostels, group excursions, guided tours, and social media sites dedicated to travellers.
 You’ll find you form friendships amazingly quickly when you travel and some of these friendships may even last for ages.

 Follow your gut and stay confident